FAQs

 Yes, the plastic used to package our patties is BPA-free.

-Depending on where you shop, you can find affordable raw dog food in Brisbane online at Big Dog.
-We offer various foods within our range, including three specialty types: core, low allergy single protein range, and our scientific range.
-Our 3kg packs that hold 12 x 250g individual patties start from $25.99 and can go up to $28.99.
-If you're considering trying our combo for smaller dogs, our 1.5kg pack with 12 x 125g individual patties is only $15.99.
+Our 3kg packs that hold 12 x 250g individual patties start from $27.99 and can go up to $31.99.
+If you're considering trying our combo for smaller dogs, our 1.5kg pack with 12 x 125g individual patties is only $17.99.

 Which product should I feed my cat?

-Our Big Dog for cat’s range consists of Kanga and Turkey flavour, mixed protein diets that provide all the macro and micronutrients your cat needs to be healthy and happy.
+Our Big Dog for cat’s range consists of Kanga, Chicken and Turkey flavour, mixed protein diets that provide all the macro and micronutrients your cat needs to be healthy and happy.
 These include protein, amino acids, taurine, healthy fats (including omega-3 fatty acids), moisture, antioxidants, probiotics, prebiotics, fibre, phytonutrients, active enzymes and essential vitamins and minerals.
 Mixed protein raw food diets, most closely represent an evolutionary diet and the predominant protein source in each product represents the flavour of that product.

 For more information on each product, see our products page for cats.